-1. Regulatory agencies, such as the U.S. Fish and Wildlife Service and California Department of Fish and Wildlife, should work directly with private landowners to protect colonies on privatelyowned land.
+- 1. Regulatory agencies, such as the U.S. Fish and Wildlife Service and California Department of Fish and Wildlife, should work directly with private landowners to protect colonies on privately-owned land.
 In the case of wading birds, Kelly et al. (2007) urged prioritized protection for larger, more stable colonies of 20 or more nests, and especially for those with 100 or more nests.
-Since many small colonies (5-50 active nests) exist in the South Bay, and small colonies can be more vulnerable to human disturbance and abandonment than larger colonies, protection and management efforts should take these factors into consideration (Kelly et al. 2007).

-- 2. It remains largely unknown what factors, or interactions of factors, are influencing the overall rapid population growth and the recent slight decline of California Gulls in San Francisco Bay.
+Since many small colonies (5-50 active nests) exist in the South Bay, and small colonies can be more vulnerable to human disturbance and abandonment than larger colonies, protection and management efforts should take these factors into consideration (Kelly et al. 2007). - 2.
+It remains largely unknown what factors, or interactions of factors, are influencing the overall rapid population growth and the recent stabilization of the California Gull population in San Francisco Bay.
 No systematic study of California Gull reproductive success has been conducted as a result, we recommend a comprehensive study of California Gull demographics in San Francisco Bay.
 Enhanced monitoring of gull nest success, breeding site fidelity/movement, chick survival, and adult and chick diets (to assess use and importance of "natural" vs. landfill-derived food items) could be especially informative. - 3.
-There were no known instances of California Gulls successfully nesting in new sensitive habitats in 2017.
-Presumably, this was due to the intensive surveys and removal of nest bowls from sensitive habitats by the U.S. Fish and Wildlife Service and SFBBO.
-In the future, without these activities, gulls may colonize nesting habitats preferred by Western Snowy Plovers or other sensitive waterbird species, such as the islands at Alviso pond A16.
-Therefore, we recommend the continuation of this monitoring and nest-removal regime in 2018. - 4.
-Significant decreases in the number of California Gulls using the Newby Island Landfill have been recorded in response to on-site abatement programs.
-Controlling access to anthropogenic food sources may affect the location and size of active gull colonies and, over time, could reduce the number of nesting California Gulls in the San Francisco Bay.
-While abatement has been effective at decreasing gulls locally, the degree to which individual gulls move between anthropogenic sources of food is unknown.
-We recommend the implementation of gull abatement programs at other refuse management locations.
-We also recommend a study to describe the movement of gulls between sites and the impact of coordinated control efforts on gull populations. - 5.
+In 2018, California gulls attempted to nest in new sensitive habitats, specifically at Moffett AB2, but removal of nest bowls by the USFWS proved a successful deterrent.
+In the future, without these activities, gulls may colonize nesting habitats preferred by Western Snowy Plovers or other sensitive waterbird species.
+Therefore, we recommend the continuation of this monitoring and nest-removal regime in 2019. - 4.
+Significant decreases in the number of California Gulls using the Newby Island Landfill have been recorded in response to on-site abatement programs (Tarjan et al. 2017).
+Controlling access to anthropogenic food sources may affect the location and size of active gull colonies and, over time, could reduce the number of nesting California Gulls in the San Francisco Bay (Ackerman et al. 2009).
+While abatement has been effective at reducing food availability locally, the degree to which individual gulls move between anthropogenic sources of food is unknown.
+We recommend the implementation of gull abatement programs at other refuse management locations should be informed by ongoing and future studies of gull movements and the impact of coordinated control efforts on gull populations. - 5.
 Continued monitoring of South Bay waterbirds, from broad topics of study to focused, localized populations will be crucial as the South Bay Salt Pond Restoration Project progresses toward its Phase Two actions.
 This includes construction activity near or at waterbird colony sites and conversion of some habitats currently supporting breeding waterbirds to tidal marsh.
-We believe that the combined efforts of professional scientists and citizen scientists alike are needed in this endeavor.
-However, we advise against direct comparisons of waterbird nesting data collected using different methods and encourage future collaboration and communication among different entities collecting these data in the South Bay. - The scientific and social benefits that these educational opportunities provide, not only to our research but also to our citizens, are still not fully understood (Jordan et al. 2012).
+We believe that the combined efforts of professional scientists and citizen scientists alike are needed in this

+- endeavor.
+However, we advise against direct comparisons of waterbird nesting data collected using different methods and encourage future collaboration and communication among different entities collecting these data in the South Bay. - 6.
+The scientific and social benefits that these educational opportunities provide, not only to our research but also to our citizens, are still not fully understood (Jordan et al. 2012).
 We encourage community engagement in ecological research and recommend that scientists work to develop multi-disciplinary measures of success for such programs.